Topology of configuration space of the mean-field phi^4 model by Morse theory: Discussion of the results

-In \cite{bc} two straightforward theorems on a sufficient geometric-topological condition for $\mathbb{Z}_2$-SBPTs have been shown.
+In \cite{bc} two straightforward theorems on a sufficiency geometric-topological condition for $\mathbb{Z}_2$-SBPTs have been shown.
 For the sake of clarity, in the following considerations we will simplify a little bit the picture.